Model soups need only one ingredient: Introduction

 In this paper, we answer this question affirmatively.
-We first develop a crucial analysis path to determine when common multi-model merging techniques succeed.
+We begin by characterizing when multi-model merging succeeds and when it fails.
 Our analysis reveals that improvements in both ID and OOD accuracy are consistently obtained when the fine-tuning updates of two models are well-aligned (high cosine similarity), highlighting a strong link between geometric similarity and generalization.
 To validate this insight, we introduce a Similarity-Filtered Greedy Soup that selects only those models that would improve the overall geometric alignment of the soup.
 This simple variant both confirms our hypothesis and provides a data-free, computationally efficient alternative to standard soups.
 These findings align with a unifying principle from recent works ~\citep{wortsman2022model,jang2024model,rame2023model,gargiulo2025tasksingularvectorsreducing,stoica2024modelmergingsvdtie} that successful weight-space ensembling methods reinforce dominant directions that encode task-relevant signals, while suppressing noisy or misaligned directions that degrade both ID and OOD performance. \looseness=-1